christos99/9432_Christos_Chrysikos_B/README.md

 * [Caches and Memory Presentation](https://github.com/christos99/9432_Christos_Chrysikos_B/blob/main/Files/References/lecture_caches-handout.pdf)

-With those values in mind we create a functionn that calculates the cost of our CPU:
+With those values in mind we create a function that calculates the cost of our CPU:

 Cost = L1 instruction cache size(in kB) * 0.005$ + L1 data cache size(in Kb) * 0.005$ + L1 instruction cache associativity * 0.25$ + L1 data cache associativity * 0.25$ + L2 cache size(in kB) * 0.0025$ + L2 data cache associativity * 0.25$
-(I will consider making the L1 cache size more expensive or maybe the associativity cheaper because I think the sizes are not what I suppose they should be
+(I will consider making the L1 cache size more expensive or maybe the associativity and L2 cache cheaper because I think the prices are not proportianl and may give an inaccurate conclusion)

 **System 1 :**
-Cost:

 * L1 instruction cache size = 64kB : 0.32$
 * L1 instruction cache associativity = 2 : 0.5$
 * L1 data cache size = 32kB : 0.16$